Philippé Wynne: Life and career

 Born in Cincinnati, Ohio, and raised in the New Orphanage Asylum for Colored Children in Cincinnati, Ohio, Wynne went to Detroit in the early 1960s and began his musical career with his brother Michael Walker as a gospel singer.
-He soon switched to R&B and attained some measure of success, singing with Bootsy Collins's Pacemakers in 1968 and with James Brown's J.B.'s shortly thereafter.
+He soon switched to R&B and attained some measure of success, singing with Bootsy Collins 's Pacemakers in 1968.
 Wynne then spent time in Germany as the lead singer of the Afro Kings, a band from Liberia, before he replaced his cousin, G. C. Cameron, as one of the lead vocalists for The Spinners.
 He sang with the group until 1977, during which they achieved several successful albums and singles.

 Wynne was one of three lead singers of the Spinners, but after several years with the group, he wanted the group's name changed to Philippe Wynn and the Spinners.
 When this was denied, he left the group and launched a solo career, with Alan Thicke as his manager.
 Wynne also shifted his focus to the business end of the music industry, making a publishing group and record label.
 With Wynne's departure, neither Wynne nor the Spinners would experience the level of success they had when they were together.
 Wynne's first album Starting All Over was released on Cotillion Records in 1977 but had limited success and no hit singles.
 He was released from his Cotillion Records contract.
 He began working with George Clinton's Parliament-Funkadelic in 1979.
 He performed with them on several recordings, and was a featured vocalist on the Funkadelic single "(Not Just) Knee Deep" (a No. 1 hit on the Billboard R&B chart).
 While associated with Parliament-Funkadelic, Wynne also appeared on the Bootsy Collins album Sweat Band.
-Wynne released what would be his second solo album, Wynne Jammin', in 1980 Uncle Jam Records, a label fronted by George Clinton and Clinton's manager Archie Ivy.
+Wynne released what would be his second solo album, Wynne Jammin', in 1980 with Uncle Jam Records, a label fronted by George Clinton and Clinton's manager Archie Ivy.
 However, the album was not a major seller.
 Wynne made a guest appearance on the song "Something Inside My Head" by Gene Dunlap, and in the song "Whip It" by the Treacherous Three.
 Wynne's final album was the self-titled Philippé Wynne, released by Sugar Hill Records in 1984.